mne-tools/mne-python/doc/glossary.rst

     label
         A :class:`Label` refers to a region in the cortex, also often called a region of interest (ROI) in the literature.

+    minimum-norm estimation
+        Minimum-norm estimation (abbr. ''MNE'') can be used to generate a distributed map of activation on a :term:'source space', usually on a cortical surface.
+        MNE uses a linear :term:'inverse operator' to project sensor measurements into the source space.
+The :term:'inverse operator' is computed from the :term:'forward solution' for a subject and an estimate of the noise covariance of sensor measurements.

     layout
         A :class:`Layout <mne.channels.Layout>` gives sensor positions in 2